buildout/buildout/z3c.recipe.scripts_/src/z3c/recipe/scripts/README.txt

 exec-sitecustomize
     Normally the Python's real sitecustomize module is not processed.
     If you want it to be processed, set this value to 'true'.
-This will be honored irrespective of the setting for include-site-paths.
+This will be honored irrespective of the setting for add-site-packages.

 script-initialization
     The standard initialization code affects both an interpreter and scripts.